ayberkozgur/yakuake-session/README.md

 ## Action in Dolphin

 Dolphin provides the action "Open terminal here" that opens a Konsole terminal emulator in the specified folder.
-This behavior can be changed to use Yakuake instead of Konsole coping `konsolehere.desktop` into KDE Service Menus.
+This behavior can be changed to use yakuaketwo instead of Konsole coping `konsolehere.desktop` into KDE Service Menus.

 ```